akuzko/re-use-form/README.md

   can be chained with `then` and `catch` callbacks.
 On successful validation, resolves promise with input value.
 On failed, rejects promise with errors object containing single key-value corresponding to input name and error.
-- `withValidation(callback)` - performs form validation and executes a callback if there were no errors.
+- `withValidation(callback)` - returns a function that performs form validation and executes a callback if there were no errors.
 - `reset([attrs])` - clears form errors and sets form attributes provided value.
   If no value provided, uses object that was passed to initial `useForm` hook call.
-- `usePartial` - helper hook used to define form partials.
+- `usePartial(config)` - helper hook used to define form partials.

 ### More Convenient Usage